404Wolf/stainless-technical-breifing-natug/document.typ

 On the _Config Panel_ on the right side, there are config tabs, like the _Nucleic Acid Tab_, for editing DNA parameters; the _Domains Tab_, for placing double helices; the _Sequencing Tab_, for setting DNA sequences.

-#figure(
-  image("./resources/creating-cross-strand-exchanges.png", height: 2.25in), caption: [You can create cross-strand exchanges in "juncter" mode with just a click], ) <fig:creating-cross-strand-exchanges>

 To design a nanotube in NATuG, you follow many of the same steps as if you were to do it manually.